-As noted in Section 31.5.4.2 of this Attachment Y, the cost of a Regulated Economic from implementation of the proposed project.
-This methodology shall apply to cost allocation for a Regulated Economic Transmission ProjectRETP, including the ISO's share of the costs of an
+As noted in Section 31.5.4.2 of this Attachment Y, the cost of a RETP will be allocated to those entities that would economically benefit from implementation of the proposed project.
+This methodology shall apply to cost allocation for a RETP, including the ISO's share of the costs of an Interregional Transmission Project proposed as a RETP allocated in accordance with Section 31.5.7 of this Attachment Y.